 D A Y 1 0

-Anchor in the harbour of Kaimana for your final breakfast before heading ashore.
+Spend the morning anchored off the white sandy beach of a small tropical island where guests can enjoy a final swim and snorkel before our last lunch onboard.
 The crew will take you offshore to the airport for your onward travel.

 All voyages for Ombak Putih